MagentaManifold/resume/resume.typ

 #exp_item(
   name: "University of Toronto Scarborough",
-  role: "Programming on the Web (CSCC09)",
+  role: "Programming on the Web",
   location: "",
   date: "Sept.
 2024 - Present",
   [Engineered a responsive and contemporary user interface for a web gallery utilizing HTML and CSS, developed from scratch without the aid of templates or component libraries.],